lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 ### Records of Young Single Adults

-Young single adults between the ages of 18 and 30 may choose to be members of either their geographic ward or a YSA ward if one is assigned to the boundaries where they live.
+Young single adults between the ages of 18 and 30 may choose to be members of either their geographic ward or a young single adult ward if one is assigned to the boundaries where they live.
 The membership record is kept in the ward they attend.

 These principles also apply to single adults between the ages of 31 and 45 who choose to be members of a single adult ward.